piralimic/lexico/rails.md

 <br>

-Run the migration files and create the tables into the 'production' database
+Run the migration files and create the tables to the database defined in the 'production' section of the `config\database.yml` file
 > rails db:migrate RAILS_ENV=production

 <br>